andyhasit/turboshell/README.md

 Turboshell comes with a handful of builtin commands, which all start wit `ts.` except for `u` which is a special command used to run a found command.

-You can of course configure these aliases, as well as most other things in Turboshell.
+You can configure these aliases, as well as most other things in Turboshell.